 Figma’s only hope of identifying who’s engaging with their ABM program is if someone from Microsoft fills out a form on their website.
 However, the average form-fill conversion rate for B2B is only around 2%.

-You can target named contacts at priority accounts and track who views and clicks your ads even if they don’t fill out a form.
+Influ2 helps solve these problems with contact-level ABM (targeting and tracking engagement at the individual person level, not just the account).
+You can target named contacts at priority accounts and track who views and clicks your ads even if they don't fill out a form.

-Marketing should work closely with Sales—and potentially CS—on this because they speak with prospects and customers every day.
+Marketing should work closely with Sales (and potentially CS) on this because they speak with prospects and customers every day.

-You can build a relevant buying committee list just by sitting down with reps and asking them about who is typically involved in deals.
+You can build a relevant buying committee list just by sitting down with reps and asking who's typically involved in deals.
+Use real-world data to back up and expand on those assumptions.

-A good starting point is to identify buying group personas by researching titles that are associated with past opportunities in your CRM.
+A good starting point is to identify buying group personas by researching titles associated with past opportunities in your CRM.
+You'll likely find some obvious trends, like a technical stakeholder such as a CTO always being involved.

-Mapping personas for your buying committees based on accounts that churn after a few months puts your entire program on a shaky foundation.
+Mapping personas for your buying committees based on accounts that churned puts your entire program on a shaky foundation.
+Build your buying group personas based on your happy customers, since that's what you want to replicate.

-Once your personas are mapped out, you can use tools like LinkedIn Sales Navigator to help find the right people at your target accounts.
+Once your personas are mapped out, you can use tools like LinkedIn Sales Navigator to find the right people at your target accounts.

 With Influ2, you can show ads to the people you believe are in a buying committee and track who engages with your ads.

-While ad engagement alone doesn’t mean a prospect is part of the buying committee, it gives the sales team context to reach out and start a conversation.
+While ad engagement alone doesn't confirm someone is part of the buying committee, it gives the sales team context to reach out and start a conversation.
+If they can book a call, they can learn more about the company's needs and find out who else is involved in the decision-making process.

 The idea behind multithreading is to engage different members of the buying committee across multiple channels simultaneously, with messaging tailored to their needs and stage in the decision-making process.